eaglesfrogs/adventofcode2025/README.md

 Execute... `go run main.go -day 1`

-Input data will be downloaded to a local directory `./.input` and it will run each the puzzle for the specified day.
+Input data will be downloaded to a local directory `./.input` and it will run each puzzle for the specified day.